A single-chain nanoparticle-based mean-field theory for associative polymers: A mean-field theory for sticker association

-To check the accuracy of our estimate of the partition functions of the $A_{i1}$ and $A_{i2}$ units, we carry out MD simulations of two $A_{{i1}}$ units (modelled as polymers of 20 monomers with sticky sites at both ends) and compute $\frac{q}{(1-q)^2}$ (here $q$ is the fraction of interchain-bonded configurations out of all the fully-bonded configurations obtained) as a function of the monomer concentration $c$.
+To check the accuracy of the estimate of the partition functions of the $A_{i1}$ and $A_{i2}$ units, we carry out MD simulations of two $A_{{i1}}$ units (modelled as polymers of 20 monomers with sticky sites at both ends) and compute $\frac{q}{(1-q)^2}$ (defined in this case as the fraction of inter-chain-bonded configurations out of all the fully-bonded configurations obtained) as a function of the monomer concentration $c$.
 We calculate $\frac{q}{(1-q)^2}$ both including and excluding the repulsive interactions between non-adjacent monomers, to test the relation for ideal and self-avoiding polymers.
 A thorough explanation on how these simulations were carried out can be found in the~\textit{Methods}.
 The results of these computations are presented in Fig.~\ref{fig:mass_action} as symbols.
 The line through the data is a power-law fit, consistent with Eq.~\eqref{MAL}.
 The best-fit critical exponent $\sim L^{3\nu}$ is close to the expectation values from standard polymer theory for both ideal ($3\nu^*_{\textrm{ideal}}=1.5$) and self-avoiding ($3\nu^*_{\textrm{real}}=2.225$) chains, confirming the reliability of our estimate of the inter-chain bonding contribution.
-It is worth noting that here the expected real chain exponent is higher than the standard Flory estimate $\nu^*_{\textrm{flory}}=0.588$ because it takes into account the reduced probability of contact between two $A_{i1}$ units due to excluded volume (see \textit{e.g.} Ref.~\cite{semenov1998}), which makes the entropic gain upon intra-chain bond breaking even larger.
+It is worth noting that here the expected real chain exponent is higher than the standard Flory estimate $\nu^*_{\textrm{flory}}=0.588$ because it takes into account the enhancing effect that excluded volume interactions have on the inter-chain bonding (see \textit{e.g.} Ref.~\cite{semenov1998}), which makes the entropic gain upon intra-chain bond breaking even larger.

-We can now finalize the bonding contribution to the free-energy, based on the expressions derived to model associating network forming liquids by Wertheim~\cite{wertheim1984fluids}, as (see Appendix~\ref{app:free_en_clusters} for a simple derivation based on thermodynamic perturbation theory (TPT)~\cite{chapman1988phase}):
+We can now finalise the bonding contribution to the free-energy, based on the expressions derived to model associating network forming liquids by Wertheim~\cite{wertheim1984fluids}, as (see Appendix~\ref{app:free_en_clusters} for a simple derivation based on thermodynamic perturbation theory (TPT)~\cite{chapman1988phase}):